Skip to main content

 Trintellix and diuretics

-Trintellix raises the risk of low sodium levels in the blood.
-Diuretics (water pills) could contribute to the problem by increasing the excretion of sodium.
-Therapy with diuretics may need to be monitored or modified.
-Sulfonylurea drugs, prescribed to control blood sugar in patients with type 2 diabetes, will also increase the risk for low sodium in people taking Trintellix.
+Trintellix increases the risk of low sodium levels in the blood.
+Diuretics (water pills) could contribute to the problem by increasing sodium excretion.
+Therefore, treatment with diuretics may need to be monitored or modified.

 Drugs that decrease the effectiveness of Trintellix